briansimiyuj/doctor-appointment-app/README.md

         c.
 Set `showDeleteNoteModal` to `false`
         d.
 Set `selectedNote` to `null`

+    6. Create `openEditNoteModal` function which takes a note as an argument
+        a.
+Set `showAddNoteModal` to `true`
+        b.
+Set `selectedNote` to the note passed in as an argument
+        c.
+Set `title` to the title of the note passed in as an argument
+        d.
+Set `content` to the content of the note passed in as an argument

   ### Notes Tab Component

   Notes tab component will be used to display the user's general notes